Large-Language-Model Enabled Semantic Communication Systems: System Model and Mechanism

 \subsection{Performance Metrics}

 Performance metrics are essential for evaluating proposed methods in communication systems.
-In end-to-end communication, the BER is commonly adopted as the training target by both transmitters and receivers, yet it often overlooks broader communication goals.
+In end-to-end communication, BER is commonly adopted as the training target by both transmitters and receivers, yet it often overlooks broader communication goals.
 BER may not accurately reflect the performance of semantic communication systems.
 Consequently, novel metrics such as Bilingual Evaluation Understudy (BLEU) and Word Error Rate (WER) have been proposed, focusing on word-level similarity between transmitter and receiver outputs.
 However, these metrics do not fully capture the similarity between entire sentences.
 To address this gap, metrics utilizing pre-trained models like BERT have emerged for evaluating semantic similarity.
-This paper selects evaluation metrics that encompass both traditional technical communication systems and emerging semantic communication paradigms, providing a comprehensive assessment of the proposed method.
+This paper selects evaluation metrics that encompass both traditional technical communication systems and emerging semantic communication paradigms, providing a comprehensive assessment of the proposed~method.

-\textit{1) BLEU}: BLEU is a metric commonly used to evaluate the quality of machine-generated text against one or more reference texts.
-Originally developed for machine translation, it has been adapted for use in semantic communication systems where assessing the quality of generated outputs is crucial.
+\textit(1) BLEU: BLEU is a metric commonly used to evaluate the quality of machine-generated text against one or more reference texts.
+Originally developed for machine translation, it has been adapted in semantic communication systems where assessing the quality of generated outputs is crucial.
 BLEU calculates a score based on the precision of $n$-grams (continuous sequences of $n$ items, typically words) between the generated output and the reference texts.
 It quantifies how closely the generated text matches the reference texts in terms of these $n$-grams, providing a numerical assessment of similarity and fluency.
-For a transmitted sentence $s$ of length $l_s$ and its decoded counterpart $\hat{s}$ with length $l_{\hat{s}}$, the BLEU score is defined as:
+For a transmitted sentence $s$ of length $l_s$ and its decoded counterpart $\hat{s}$ with length $l_{\hat{s}}$, the BLEU score is calculated as follows: where $u_n$ are weights assigned to $n$-grams, and $p_n$ denotes the $n$-gram score: